CocoaPods/cocoapods.github.com/source/guides/philosophy.html.md

 Since then, they have also added workspace files to each xcodeproj document, leading people to believe that a workspace is user data only.
-This is simply incorrect and you should **not** ignore workspace documents any longer, if you were doing so.
+This is simply incorrect and you should **not** ignore workspace documents any longer if you were doing so.

 Note that CocoaPods itself does not require the use of a workspace.
 If you